 Everything can influence me.
 That’s a little easy to say but it’s the truth.
 It’s hard to say exactly one type of thing, it could be beauty, ugliness, proportion, texture, rhythm etc… All the aspects of aesthetic can initiate a creative process.

-The series of Cloud Chairs use patterned cotton fabric to create a voluminous puff, each one unique and made by hand.
-The padded tubes of cloth are intricately woven together onto metallic or wooden or frames.
+Da Mata’s series of Cloud Chairs use patterned cotton fabric to create a voluminous puff, each one unique and made by hand.
+The padded tubes of cloth are intricately woven together onto metallic or wooden frames.
 Some of them use brightly colored fabric, patterns, or subtler hues that create shadows and context between each interlaced piece.

 How do you decorate your home?
 Do you keep a tidy workspace?